wlanslovenija/tunneldigger/docs/installation.rst

 -------------

 The first thing you need is a recent (>= 2.6.36) Linux kernel that supports L2TPv3 tunnels.
-The following modules are required for tunneldigger operation:
+The following modules are required for Tunneldigger operation:

 * l2tp_core
 * l2tp_eth
 * l2tp_netlink

-In addition the kernel must support network address translation via netfilter, otherwise the tunnels will not work as tunneldigger uses translation to achieve that all tunnels operate over the same external port.
+In addition the kernel must support network address translation via netfilter, otherwise the tunnels will not work as Tunneldigger uses translation to achieve that all tunnels operate over the same external port.

 Also, if you want to have working bandwidth limits, the kernel must support traffic